Artemio Ricarte: Death

 Near the end of World War II, Ricarte again found himself taking flight from American and Filipino forces.
-Ricarte was implored by colleagues to evacuate the Philippine Islands but had refused, stating "I can not take refuge in Japan at this critical moment when my people are in actual distress.
+Ricarte was implored by colleagues to evacuate the Philippines but had refused, stating "I can not take refuge in Japan at this critical moment when my people are in actual distress.
 I will stay in my Motherland to the last."

-In April 1945, the Battle of Bessang Pass was midway.
-It had started in January of that year, when Filipino forces under the Philippine Commonwealth Army, Philippine Constabulary, and USAFIP-NL military units were situated in the foothills of Tagudin, Ilocos Sur in pursuit of the Japanese General Tomoyuki Yamashita, the "Tiger of Malaya" and his forces, which Ricarte had joined.
-In May, there was a lull in the fighting, as casualties mounted on both sides from the armed conflict, but worsened by malaria, cholera and dysentery.
-In June, Yamashita's army found themselves surrounded on all sides and Bessang Pass fell on June 14, 1945.
-Ricarte had fallen ill and suffered from debilitating dysentery at Kalinga, Mountain Province, Ricarte died on July 31, 1945, at the age of 78.
-His grave was discovered nine years later in 1954 by treasure hunters.
+In 1945, Ricarte joined Japanese forces led by General Tomoyuki Yamashita in their flight to northern Luzon, where he was caught up in the Battle of Bessang Pass against the Philippine Commonwealth Army, Philippine Constabulary, and USAFIP-NL in Tagudin, Ilocos Sur.
+As the battle turned into an Allied victory, Ricarte fled further into the Cordillera mountains.
+He then fell ill from dysentery and died on July 31, 1945, at the age of 78 in Hungduan, Ifugao.
+His grave was discovered later in 1954 by treasure hunters.
 Ricarte's body was exhumed and his tomb now lies in Manila at the Libingan ng mga Bayani.
-Furthermore, a landmark was inaugurated by historian Ambeth Ocampo, chairman of the National Historical Institute with a granddaughter of Artemio Ricarte, in April 2002, at the same place where the general died.
+Furthermore, a landmark was inaugurated by historian Ambeth Ocampo, chairman of the National Historical Institute with a granddaughter of Ricarte in April 2002, at his grave in Hungduan.